light-and-ray/awesome-alternative-uis-for-comfyui/README.md

 # Awesome Alternative UIs for ComfyUI

 Here is a collection of alternative UI that use ComfyUI backend for image generation.
 The order doesn't matter.
-Don't hesitate to open an issue or pr if you want to add something
+Don't hesitate to open an issue or pr if you want to add something.
+This list is not curated, it provides a screenshot and a bief descripion from the project itself

 # Category 1: Close integration, work with the same workflows